 The expeditions to the North and South poles.
 The climbing of the 26,864-foot Cho Oyu without bottled oxygen.
 The first snowboard descent of Vinson Massif in Antarctica.

-“It all started out in a kind of selfish way really,” says Stoup, a renowned polar adventurer, climber, and founder of the guide service Ice Axe Expeditions.
+“It all started out in a kind of selfish way really,” says Stoup, a renowned polar adventurer, climber, founder of the guide service Ice Axe Expeditions and a Bank of the West client.
 “It was just a way to beat my chest and get the summit, I guess.”

 But over the years, Stoup’s perspective began to evolve.
 He realized there could be bigger reasons than bragging rights for his expeditions.
 They could bring awareness to climate change—something he started preaching about decades ago—help raise money for charity, and bring people to the threshold of lifelong dreams.

 “In 2000, I led a blind and deaf British adventurer on a 62-day ski trip to the geographic South Pole,” Stoup says.
 “I learned pretty quickly that we could turn this thing, these expeditions, into something more fascinating and helpful for mankind.”

 Two decades later, Stoup, 56, is still helping people find adventure all over the world.
 Ice Axe Expeditions and its guides take clients on fat-biking trips in Antarctica, sail and ski trips in Norway, and last degree skis to the North and South poles—as in, the last degree of latitude before the pole.
 But Stoup has a unique requirement for anyone looking to tackle one of his monster expeditions: They have to commit to raising funds for a cause.